emm-sam/Data-Collection-Pipeline/README.md

 # Data-Collection-Pipeline

 This project was undertaken as part of the AiCore career accelerator program.
-The aim of the project was to create an industry-grade data collection pipeline collecting information from a website of our choice.
+The aim of the project was to create an industry-grade data collection pipeline collecting information from a website of my choice.

 ### Technologies used:
 - Python